 Women and gender studies (WGS) is an interdisciplinary curriculum that focuses on the gendered aspects of human experience.
-In addition to women's studies, there is a substantial body of scholarship in men, lesbian, gay, bisexual, and transgender studies.
+In addition to women's studies, there is a substantial body of scholarship in lesbian, gay, bisexual, transgender, and masculinity studies.
 The confluence of these areas of study make up what is commonly referred to as gender studies.

 Students who major in women and gender studies may chose a Bachelor of Arts (B.A.) or a Bachelor of Science (B.S.) degree.
 Majors complete 30 credits.
 A minor is also available.
 Students who minor in WGS complete 21 credits.
 Visit www.gvsu.edu/wgs for more information.